natevw/fermata/README.md

 ## License ##

 Written by Nathan Vander Wilt.
-Copyright © 2011 by &yet, LLC.
+Copyright Â© 2011 by &yet, LLC.
 Released under the terms of the MIT License:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal